 Travel writer Teresa Fisher is the author of several books on Switzerland, including the new National Geographic Traveler: Switzerland.
 She has penned more than 30 guidebooks and children’s travel reference books on a wide variety of destinations worldwide, and has had a lifelong love affair with the Alps, living and working there for many years.
 She specialises in European cities, adventure travel, and all things Alpine, dividing her time between photojournalism and her family-oriented website, familyskinews.com.

 Adult prices are per person, double occupancy.
-For a single room, add $595 for August 2013.
+For a single room, add $595 in 2014.
 Child prices apply to children under 15 sharing with one or two adults.
 We recommend this expedition for children ages 7 and older.
 Airfare is not included in the expedition cost.
 Round-trip economy airfare between New York and Zurich is $1,300 (subject to change).